JorgeSuarezV/email-challenge-spring/README.md

 # Email Challenge Spring

 In this example you'll find an already setted up empty spring server.
+Fro this challenge, you'll have to create a service that accepts the necessary information and stores emails.

+## Users and Authentication
+Users must register first to use the API.
+User login must be using a username password flow.
+Users should be authenticated to make requests to the API.
+You must implement JWT authentication for this service.
+JWT token must expire after 1 hour.

+## Stats
+Only the Admin user for the service can call a /stats endpoint which will retrun a list of all the users and the number of emails they have sent during that day, users who have not used the service should be filtered out.
+If a non admin user makes a request for stats they should get a 403 Forbidden error.

 ## Setup